advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

 #### Incorporating MURIL Embeddings
-In essence all knowledge graph completion (KGC) models learn and modify embeddings of the entities to find similaries and new links for our graph.
-Our idea here is that we push the model to start with the initial embeddings for each of the entities which better represents the entities and captures its nuances based on the context of the language (which is Hindi here.)
+In essence all knowledge graph completion (KGC) models learn and modify embeddings of the entities to find similarities and new links for our graph.
+Our idea here is that we push the model to start with the initial embeddings for each of the entities which better represent the entities and captures its nuances based on the context of the language (which is Hindi here.)

-[Muril embeddings](https://arxiv.org/abs/2103.10730#:~:text=LMs,MuRIL%20in%20handling%20transliterated%20data) are embeddings tailored for low resources languages like Hindi.
-Trained on data from wikipedia, these serve as a good starting point to see how these embeddings can boost performance.
+[Muril embeddings](https://arxiv.org/abs/2103.10730#:~:text=LMs,MuRIL%20in%20handling%20transliterated%20data) are embeddings tailored for low resource languages like Hindi.
+Trained on data from Wikipedia, these serve as a good starting point to see how these embeddings can boost performance.
 I took the name of all the entities in our graph and ran it through the muril-base-cased tokenizer to get the (1 x 768) dimension vector which captures the nuances of the particular entity.

-One problem here is that each entity encoded with s would be too much for my local system to handle.
+One problem here is that each entity encoded with a 768-dimensional vector would be too much for my local system to handle.
 This is why we perform Principal Component Analysis (PCA) to reduce the dimensions to 200 which would be more efficient for training on our machine.
 Note: we sacrifice some information, i.e, we accept that the 200 dimension vector might and would lose some information as compared to its 768 dimension counterpart.

 Now we can train our model with the initial embeddings that we have derived using the muril based tokenizer: